biati-digital/alfred-calculate-anything/README.md

 The following options are available for the currency.
 Simply launch Alfred and type **calculate configure** and select any of the options below.
 [View the configuration section for more info](#configuration)

-- **Set base currency**
+- **Add base currency**
-This will become your base currency, if you type 100eur it will automatically be converted to mxn, examples of currency (USD, EUR, MXN, CAD, etc)
+This will become your base currency, if you type 100eur it will automatically be converted to the currencies you define here.
+You can enter multiple currencies at once separated by comma for example: USD, EUR, MXN
+- **Delete base currency**
+If you no longer want a base currency you can select this option to list all configured base currencies, you can delete a currency by simply presing enter
 - **Set currency locale**
 Used to give format to the converted amount using the money format of your contry
 - **Set Fixer API**